blancmatter/aperture-test/README.md

 Code for loading a fits file and plotting the sources with apertures

 ## Prerequisties
-This program relies on ppython 3.8+ and astropy
+This program relies on python 3.8+ and astropy